-Dissolution in Richland & Knox County Good Alternative to Divorce
+Dissolution In Richland & Knox County; A Good Alternative To Divorce

 Deciding to end a marriage is difficult, but divorce is not the only option available to residents of Richland & Knox County, Ohio.
 State law allows for the dissolution of a marriage, which differs from a divorce in many ways and allows you and your estranged spouse to control the process and outcome.
 If you can come to an agreement as to how to parent any minor children and divide assets and debts, using a dissolution can be less costly, time-consuming and emotionally charged than a divorce proceeding.

 The primary difference between a dissolution and a divorce is that the resolution of all marital issues is handled between the spouses, rather than through attorneys.
 You must be able to come to agreement on everything, including property division, parenting and spousal support.
 All such issues are spelled out in a written separation agreement.
 Both spouses must sign the document, which is then filed with the court, along with a petition for the dissolution of the marriage.

 Even if you and your spouse can come to an agreement on the issues involved in ending your marriage, it is still a good idea to seek legal counsel before signing and filing the separation agreement.
 You will want to be sure that you haven’t overlooked any important matters, that both parties are being treated fairly and that the agreement complies with all Ohio state laws.
 You may even want to have an attorney prepare the court filings, to ensure that they comply with the court’s requirements.